1. Examples

 Copied!

-The middle part of your cover letter, the two to four paragraphs known as the body, must make a convincing case that you’re the right person for the job.
+The middle part of your massage therapist cover letter, the two to four paragraphs known as the body, must make a convincing case that you’re the right person for the job.
 If the opening was your appetizer, this is the main course.

 Here you can flesh out your work experience in greater detail, mentioning the prior jobs that are most likely to impress recruiters.
 Be specific, citing facts and figures if possible.
 Try to relate an anecdote, a short little story, about a job-related challenge you once faced and how you overcame it.

-Try to mention the name of the employer at least once, ideally to draw some connection between its needs and your skills.
+Mention the name of the employer at least once, ideally to draw some connection between its needs and your skills.
 Let the company know that you aren’t just sending the same cover letter to dozens of employers, but you’re actually interested in working with this company.

 Adaptable middle part cover letter example